Reconsider your need to travel to Mauritania due to the threat of kidnapping and terrorist attack, and the unpredictable security situation.

 By law, you must report the loss or theft of your passport to the Australian Government as soon as possible.
 You can:

 The local currency is the ouguiya, which cannot be imported or exported.
-When you leave Mauritania, you can't have more foreign currency with you than the amount you declared on your arrival.
+When leaving Mauritania, you can't have more foreign currency with you than the amount you declared on your arrival.

 Some businesses that cater principally to foreigners may accept Euros.
 Most transactions are in cash and ouguiyas are preferred in most shops and restaurants.
 Credit cards are not widely used.
 Travellers cheques are not accepted.